-Paddington station to reopen but disruption expected for rest of day

-Paddington station to reopen on Tuesday morning – but disruption expected for rest of day
+Paddington station reopens – but disruption expected for rest of day

 Passengers still urged to avoid travel unless necessary – and trains will stop again at 10pm

-The 10.17am Elizabeth line train from London Paddington departed on time for Heathrow – the first train to leave the station for 28 hours.
+The 10.17am Elizabeth line train from London Paddington departed on time for Heathrow Terminal 4 – the first train to leave the station for 28 hours.

 But to the dismay of airline passengers anxious about catching flights from the UK’s busiest airport, the train came to a halt between Hanwell and Southall stations while an engineering train cleared the line.

-The train is currently 10 minutes behind schedule.
+The train arrived at Heathrow Terminal 2 and 3 half-an-hour behind schedule, and the final stop was abandoned.

 The first eastbound service, from West Drayton, ran 40 minutes late.
+The first intercity arrival at Paddington, the 5.34am from Plymouth, arrived one hour and 40 minutes late.

 Paddington station, which serves the West of England and South Wales, was out of action for most of Monday because of overhead wire damage.